Pattern Matcher (xm_pattern)

 <name>ssh</name>

-<!-- Only try to match this group if $SourceName == "sshd" -->
+<!-- Only apply this pattern group if the $SourceName field is "sshd" -->

 <matchfield>